0xshinobii/asquare08.github.io/content/posts/curveAMM/stableSwap.md

 Let's write $An^n$ as $Ann$ as in the contract code then the above equation can be rewritten as

 $$\begin{align}
+\label{eqn:stableswap}
 Ann\sum x_i + D = DAnn + \frac{D^{n+1}}{n^n\prod x_i}
 \end{align}$$

 This is the equation that [Curve's](https://curve.fi) AMM follows for stable coin pools.
-This basically means that if a trader wants to swap token $x_i$ (input token) with token $x_j$ (output token), to get the amount to token $x_j$ that needs to be transferred to the trader, equation (2) need to be solved for $x_j$ assuming all other parameters are constant and known.
+This basically means that if a trader wants to swap token $x_i$ (input token) with token $x_j$ (output token), to get the amount to token $x_j$ that needs to be transferred to the trader, equation $\ref{eqn:stableswap}$ need to be solved for $x_j$ assuming all other parameters are constant and known.
 Newton's method is used to solve the above equation numerically.

 ### Newton's Method